Scott-Jeppson/CS-3450-Project/README.md

 - **Backend:** Processes traffic data, facilitates communication between the frontend and other services, handles API communication, and manages database interactions.
 - **Database:** Stores critical data for the system such as route configurations, simulations results, etc.
+	- We will use two databases, one that comes form the Utah Valley transit authority through an API.
+We won't be able to edit this database, so a secondary one will be necessary to store any data that the program will create that we want to keep track of (logs, past simulation results, user data).
 - **Simulation:** Runs traffic flow simulations based on real-time input data and proposed route changes.

 ## Features